 The Evolution of Working Theory

-Back in 2010, farm founder Justin Green left a career as a public high school teacher with the hope of leveraging his experience with struggling youth in an urban context through the development of a farm-based education program.
-He imagined opportunities for building personal and social responsibility through the day-to-day work of a farm, trusting and empowering young people through the stewardship of crops and livestock.
+In 2010, farm founder Justin Green left his career as a public high school teacher with the hope of applying his experience working with struggling youth in urban settings to a farm-based education program.
+He envisioned creating opportunities for young people to build personal and social responsibility through the daily work of a farm, trusting and empowering them through the stewardship of crops and livestock.

-Justin established Working Theory Farm in 2011 and in 2013 he found himself on 24 acres of leased land in SE Hillsboro, OR (more about the land later) -- which is just inside of Portland’s Urban Growth Boundary.
-In 2019, after years of learning how to farm, Justin was eventually able to transition the farm to become an Oregon state non profit.
-Capers Rumph and Henney Sullivan were the first hired managers of this new iteration of the organization.
-Capers was brought on as farm manager to dedicate herself full time to growing food and community partnerships and Henney was brought to develop the youth programming.
+Justin founded Working Theory Farm in 2011, and by 2013 he was farming 24 acres of leased land in southeast Hillsboro, OR (more on the land later), just inside Portland’s Urban Growth Boundary.
+In 2019, after years of learning how to farm, Justin was able to transition the farm into an Oregon state nonprofit.
+That same year, Capers Rumph and Henney Sullivan became the first hired managers of this new chapter.
+Capers stepped in as Farm Manager, dedicating herself full-time to growing food and cultivating community partnerships, while Henney focused on building the youth programs.

-We began our work with Harkins House, an alternative juvenile detention center in Washington County, to develop a Farm 2 Fork program that continues on today.
-This is an opportunity for youth to come out to the farm each week and complete community service or education credits and to connect with nature.
-We also began one of our strongest partnerships with Centro Cultural, where we would eventually donate thousands of pounds of food to their Free Food Mercado program for the following years and host seniors from their Edad De Oro (Golden Age) program once a week at the farm.
+One of the first of these programs was a partnership with Harkins House, an alternative juvenile detention center in Washington County, where together we launched the Farm 2 Fork program, an initiative that still thrives today.
+Each week, youth come to the farm to complete community service or earn education credits, while also connecting with nature in a hands-on, restorative way.
+Around the same time, we began what would become one of our most enduring partnerships with Centro Cultural, donating thousands of pounds of food over the years to their Free Food Mercado program, and welcoming seniors from their Edad de Oro (Golden Age) program to the farm every week.

-Since 2019, the team of two grew to a management team of four, with a seasonal operations crew and an annual youth Summer Farm Crew.
+Since 2019, our team has grown from two to five in management, supported by a seasonal operations crew and an annual Summer Farm Crew for youth.

 The Youth